Telenav/cactus/README.md

  - Checks tool versions
  - Determines the cactus plugin version to use
  - Configures maven to use a temporary repository
- - Prompts for the project families and versions to release
+ - Prompts for the project families and how to alter their versions
  - Installs superpoms
  - Removes project caches
  - Executes the release phases below